 #1 Water damage

 Watermarks on your top floor ceiling may be a sign that water is working its way into your home through your roof.
-Try and follow the potential water flow to see if the water is coming from a pipe or a window, or if it is coming from your roof.
-You may need to climb into your attic to see if there is damp areas or pooling of water.
-If you conclude the damage is being caused by water entering through your roof, don’t hesitate, contact a local rooferASAP.
+Try and follow the potential water flow to see if the water is coming from a pipe, a window, or your roof.
+In some cases, old or poorly sealed windows could be the culprit, and a window replacement might be necessary to prevent further leaks or water damage.
+You may need to climb into your attic to see if there are damp areas or pooling of water.
+If you conclude the damage is being caused by water entering through your roof, don’t hesitate—contact a local roofer ASAP.

 #2 Sun rays beaming into your attic